We've scoured the Internet for the coolest presents you could possibly get for Dad this Father's Day 2021.

 3. For the dad who likes to look his best

 Though work for now still means Zoom meeting calls, it doesn’t mean Dad can’t still look his best – even if it’s just from the waist up!
-Get Dad some pre-shave, safety razor, aftershave and more from the local, hip barbershop The Panic Room.
-And if Dad’s game enough for someone in the family to cut his hair instead of popping into the barbershop, you can even grab a pair of clippers and trimmers, too!
+Get Dad some pre-shave, safety razor, aftershave and more from the local hip barbershop The Panic Room.
+And if Dad’s game enough for someone at home to cut his hair, you can even grab a pair of clippers, too!

 4. For the stylish and fashionable dad

 And if Dad loves a good hat, take a peek at Hat of Cain’s Panama Hat collection.
 These handcrafted hats add flair to an outfit and are perfect for the hot weather here in Singapore… and the next beach holiday when travel eventually opens up again!
 But if all else fails, grab Dad a pair of spiffy socks from the folks at Talking Toes.
-We love wearing these comfy socks around the house and on runs because they add a spark of colour and positivity to everyday life.
-Plus, you can never go wrong with a good pair of socks!
+You can never go wrong with a good pair of socks!

 5. For the dad who’s tech-obsessed

 Remember The Jetsons, the adorable animated cartoon of a family living in a utopian future?
 The little ones definitely won’t remember it, but we’re sure you do.
-And since the circuit breaker started, we’ve certainly been relying on technology a lot more than usual.
+And since the start of the pandemic, we’ve all been relying on technology a lot more than usual.
 Some dads, however, were long on the tech bandwagon before the rest of us and have been obsessed with the latest gadgets that can make home living futuristic.

 Is Dad a big of a gamer as the kids are?
-If so, we’d suggest a console but chances are, Dad has probably shelled out for one when it came out.
+If so, we’d suggest a console, but chances are, Dad has probably shelled out for one when it came out.
 If so, you’ll want to grab the newest games for him to while his time away.
 Our pick?
-Paper Mario: The Origami King, a new Mario game for the Nintendo Switch that will drop in stores on July 17.
-Or if open-world games are more his thing, he’ll love The Legend of Zelda: Breath of the Wild for hours of adventure.
+Subnautica – an alien underwater world and new game for the Nintendo Switch that’s sure to keep Dad busy!
+Or how about The Legend of Zelda: Breath of the Wild for hours of adventure.
 Perhaps Dad’s more of a racer?
 If so, pick up the latest copy of F1 2020 (or give him an IOU for the 2021 edition out in July!) where he can race on the famous Grand Prix tracks with his favourite F1 drivers.
-Better yet, get this year’s edition of Fifa 2020 for some much-needed footy time.
+Better yet, get this year’s edition of Fifa 2021 for some much-needed footy time.

-To those lucky folks who have a pool at home, or a bathtub large enough: we are envious, but also it doesn’t mean we can’t dress up at home like it’s pool day!
-Plus, living in tropical Singapore means year-round sunshine, so there’s always a good reason to get Dad a pair of board shorts to make him the coolest dad at the pool.
+To those lucky folks who have a pool at home or a bathtub large enough: we are envious.
+Still, it doesn’t mean we can’t dress up at home like it’s pool day!
+Plus, living in tropical Singapore means year-round sunshine, so there’s always a good reason to get Dad a pair of board shorts.
 Check out Zalora for a multitude of brands like Quiksilver, Billabong and Abercrombie and Fitch.
-Or, check out Eubi, an Australian swim outfitter just for men.
+Or, Eubi, an Australian swim outfitter just for men.
 With so many colourful options to pick from, Dad will be the coolest dad in the room (and the pool) for Father’s Day 2021.

-Is your dad a typical foodie and won’t stop raving about his famous dish, or the hottest new recipe that he can’t wait to try out?
+Is your dad a typical foodie and won’t stop raving about his famous dish?
+Or, how about the hottest new recipe that he can’t wait to try out?
 Perhaps he’s the master baker of the household, with an arsenal of baked goods waiting to be devoured?
 Well, good news for foodie dads: he’ll love Le Creuset’s cast-iron skillet, Avona’s precision cooker for those sous vide meals or Christopher Tan’s The Way of Kueh, a collection of recipes of Singapore’s traditional desserts.
 Yum – we can’t wait for a feast.

 Top image: Haikal Hussin via Hat of Cain on Facebook